eduardo-mdc/Netlab-Data-Processing-VM-s/README.md

 Linux/macOS: Use package manager or download tarball from https://www.terraform.io/downloads.html.

-# 4. Creating the Virtual Network
+# 4. Creating the Virtual Network and Storage Pools

 ## 4.1.
 Script Preparation